Schools autumn term ventilation planning strategy

 Inspect filter housing and racks to ensure appropriate filter fit and check for ways to minimize filter bypass.

 It is recommended to actively use openable windows and vents much more than normal as long as security is considered, and the open windows do not cause a hazard to anyone moving outside.
+Even just cracking open a window or door helps increase outdoor airflow, which helps reduce the potential concentration of virus particles in the air.
 If possible, windows should be open at least 15 minutes prior to room occupation.
 As the remains warm, opening windows is a typical behavioural response, however it is important to ensure that windows are open even if it is cooler outside.

 If it is windy, cold or raining then it may not be practical to fully open the windows/vents, however they should be open as far as reasonably possible without causing discomfort.